artistassembly/zbx_unifi_network/7.0/README.md

 If you prefer you can modify other macros for further personalize trigger parameters.

-If you done all right now it auto discover all Unifi Dream Machine, Unifi Switch and Unifi Access Point and create an host object for all of them.
+If you've done everything right, the template will auto discover all Unifi Dream Machines, Unifi UXG Gateways, Unifi Switches, and Unifi Access Points and create a host objects for each.

 ## Templates